splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 * The billed trace volume.
 Trace volume data is available per minute.
 * The number of billed Troubleshooting MetricSets (TMS).
 TMS data is available per minute.
 * The number of billed Monitoring MetricSets (MMS).
 MMS data is available at 10-minute intervals.
 * The average number of hosts.
+Averages are available in usage reports for complete months only.
 * The average number of containers.
+Averages are available in usage reports for complete months only.
 * The average number of Troubleshooting MetricSets.
+Averages are available in usage reports for complete months only.
 * The average trace volume in bytes.
+Averages are available in usage reports for complete months only.

 .. note:: To generate and download subscription usage reports for your hosts and containers, see :ref:`host-diagnostics-report-apm`.